 Any other utilities or services that you pay for and don’t charge tenants for, like trash collection, are deductible.

-If you’ve outsourced property management of your properties, their fees and anything they spend on your behalf is tax deductible.
+If you’ve outsourced property management of your properties, their fees and anything they spend on your behalf are tax deductible.
 Even if they’re not a full time professional manager, if you pay someone to help out, keep track of that business expense and deduct it.

 Paying for tax professionals, legal fees for contract review, and memberships in professional organizations are deductible as long as they are used for a legitimate business purpose.